Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Cab through the streets of Edinburgh| ©Mark Morgan

-The best ways to go to Loch Ness from Edinburgh are through an organized tour and then you can choose between train, bus and private car.
-However, at some point you may have thought about the possibility of going by other means of transport such as plane or private transport.
+The best ways to get to Loch Ness from Edinburgh are through an organized tour and then you can choose between train, bus and private car.
+However, I'm sure at some point you will have thought about the possibility of going by other means of transport such as plane or private transport.

-On some occasions, if you are traveling in a group, it may be convenient to hire a private car service such as cabs for transfers to other cities.
-However, in addition to the fact that cabs in Scotland are already expensive, due to the fact that they are more than 200 kilometers, no matter how much you can divide the expenses among the rest of your group, the total cost of the trip will not be less than 400€.
+Sometimes, if you are traveling in a group, it may be convenient to hire a private car service such as cabs for transfers to other cities.
+However, in addition to the fact that cabs in Scotland are already expensive, due to the fact that they are more than 200 kilometers long, no matter how much you can divide the expenses among the rest of your group, the total cost of the trip will not be less than 400€.

 By plane, nothing connected

 The plane is not the best option either.
-Of course a plane can get you to a place before anyone else, however, in the case of Loch Ness, there is no direct combination that can get you close and most flights will have stopovers.
+Of course, a plane can get to a place before anyone else, however, in the case of Loch Ness there is no direct combination that can get you close and most flights will have stopovers.

 Best time to visit Loch Ness